NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/dvdProcessing/service-copies.md

 - **Title Sets**: Each title set can contain multiple **VOB** (Video Object) files, along with **IFO** (Info) files that describe the structure, and **BUP** (Backup) files as backups for IFO data.
 - **Cells**: Cells are the smallest unit within VOBs and may represent chapters or smaller segments within a title.

 MakeMKV interprets this structure effectively, especially with DVDs created by amateur authors, where structure and file integrity can be inconsistent.
-MakeMKV helps overcome these inconsistencies by handling variations within DVD structures accurately and producing reliable intermediate MKV files.
+The alternative `cat/mkvmerge` approach bypasses some of these inconsistencies, making it a reliable fallback.

 ## Advantages of MakeMKV and Matroska as an Intermediary